-- In a large bowl, beat butter and Crisco until light and fluffy, add sugar, beating thoroughly.
-Add 1 egg at a time, beating well with each addition.
-Mix in vanilla.
+- In a large bowl, beat 3/4 c butter until light and fluffy, mix in sugar gradually, beating thoroughly.
+Add 1 egg at a time, mixing well with each addition.
+Blend in vanilla.

-- Add 1/2 the flour mixture to butter mixture, blending only until all is incorporated; then, mix in 1/2 the soured milk.
+- Add 1/2 the flour to butter mixture, beating only until all is incorporated; then, mix in 1/2 the soured milk.
 Repeat these steps to use all the flour and milk; do not over-beat, as this toughens cakes and cookies.

 - Wash and dry oranges.
-Zest 2 oranges (set aside); save these two oranges-for juice for frosting-and the third unpeeled one for decorative strips.
+Zest 2 oranges and set zest aside; save these two oranges for juice for frosting.
+The third unpeeled one will be used for optional decorative strips.

 - Drain the raisins, which have been become plump in the hot water.
 Blend the raisins, l tbsp of zest, and nuts into the cake batter.

 - Spray pans with coconut oil and dust with flour lightly.
 (Rinse nozzle on can with hot water, for easy spraying in future.)
 Pour batter in the prepared cake pans.